her/uosteam/README.md

 UOSteam is a closed source assistant that is not allowed on every UO server.
-Using this assistant where prohibited may result in bans, items, and character loss.
+Using this assistant where prohibited may result in bans, item and character loss.
 Use at your own risk!

+Fork and submit Pull Requests for additions.
+Create Issues for questions, feedback, or help.

 Credit belongs to the individuals who wrote the scripts.
 This is a repository to preserve the work that has been done